 We are pleased to accept new patients from Wincanton and the surrounding area.

 You will be registered with the doctor who has the fewest patients during the month in which you apply to join the practice.
 This is for administrative purposes only and you may ask to see whichever doctor or healthcare professional you wish.
-When phoning for an appointment please specify if you have a preference as to which doctor or clinician you see.
-We will endeavour to meet your request although you may have to wait a little longer for an appointment with a specified doctor.
+When phoning for an appointment or submitting an Ask My GP request, please specify if you have a preference as to which doctor or clinician you see.
+We will endeavor to meet your request although you may have to wait a little longer for an appointment with a specified doctor.

 When you register you will also be asked to answer some medical questions, this is because it can take a considerable amount of time for us to receive your medical records.